dvfrancis/older-and-wider/README.md

 [Facebook Light Blue (#17A9FD) and Facebook Dark Blue (#0165E1)]:https://brandpalettes.com/facebook-colors
 [Instagram Rose (#E1306C) and Instagram Purple Red (#C13584)]: https://brandpalettes.com/instagram-color-codes

-For the Facebook social media icon I used [Facebook Light Blue (#17A9FD) and Facebook Dark Blue (#0165E1)] for the hover and active link states.
+For the the hover and active link states of each social media icon I used:

+- [Facebook Light Blue (#17A9FD) and Facebook Dark Blue (#0165E1)].
-For the Instagram social media icon I used [Instagram Rose (#E1306C) and Instagram Purple Red (#C13584)] for the hover and active link states.
+- [Instagram Rose (#E1306C) and Instagram Purple Red (#C13584)].

-Colours used are palette 389 of the [Sarah Renae Clarke Colour Catalogue, Volume 2](https://sarahrenaeclark.com/shop/the-color-catalog-volume-2/).
+The colours used are taken from palette 389 of the [Sarah Renae Clarke Colour Catalogue, Volume 2](https://sarahrenaeclark.com/shop/the-color-catalog-volume-2/).

 #### Typography

 Fonts were chosen from Google Fonts:

-- [Marcellus](https://fonts.google.com/specimen/Marcellus) has been used for H1 and H2 tags.
+- [Marcellus](https://fonts.google.com/specimen/Marcellus) was used for H1 and H2 tags.
-- [Pontano Sans](https://fonts.google.com/specimen/Pontano+Sans) has been used for all other body text.
+- [Pontano Sans](https://fonts.google.com/specimen/Pontano+Sans) was used for all other body text.

 #### Media

 All images used on the site have been taken from the Older & Wider podcast [Instagram](https://www.instagram.com/olderandwiderpodcast) page and [merchandise website](https://olderandwidershop.com).

-For the image carousels that appear on index.html and about.html, I used [RespImageLint](https://ausi.github.io/respimagelint/) to advise about creating alternates of all images that would be appropriate for different screens sizes.
+For the image carousels that appear on index.html and about.html, I used [RespImageLint](https://ausi.github.io/respimagelint/) to advise about creating alternates for all images, that would be appropriate at different screens sizes.
 This was then implemented using the HTML `img` `srcset` attribute for each image used.

 #### Content